 When Thomas Alva Edison gifted the world with the first electric lamp in 1880, he might not have paid much attention to its efficiency or efficacy.
-The invention of the first electric lamp was after all, a successful endeavor and a huge leap forward for science.
+The invention of the first electric lamp was after all, a hugely successful endeavor and a giant leap forward for science.
 Further, the environmental conditions in those days were far better than they are now for them to care much about such trivial issues!

-LED lights have been around for quite some time now, but they were only used in gadgets like remote control, decorative lights, digital clocks etc., due to their high cost.
+LED lights in India have been around for quite some time now, but they were only used in gadgets like remote control, decorative lights, digital clocks etc., due to their high cost.
 LED bulbs differ from traditional incandescent bulbs in the way they produce the light.
-While old fashioned incandescent bulbs emit light when electricity is passed through a metal filament, LEDs produce light by using a semi-conductor that illuminates when electrical current passes through it.
+While old fashioned incandescent bulbs emit light when electricity is passed through a metal filament, LEDs produce light by using a semiconductor that illuminates when electrical current passes through it.

 Since LED lamps have been recently employed for household lighting, they are costlier than other types of energy efficient lamps like CFLs and are also only available in focused brightness.
 However, with increasing popularity, advancements in technology and an increasing need for eco-friendly products, these difficulties have been overcome.

 LEDs are more expensive, but they do have benefits over other light bulbs:

 - LEDs use 90% less energy than incandescent lamps (CFLs use 60-80% less than incandescents, and halogens use 20-30% less)